vinicyusrs/picpaysimplificado/README.md

 This project is an API built using **Java, Java Spring, H2 as the database.**

-The API was developed for my [Youtube Tutorial](https://www.youtube.com/watch?v=QXunBiLq2SM), to demonstrate how  to solve the [PicPay Backend Challenge](https://github.com/PicPay/picpay-desafio-backend) using Java Spring.
+The API was developed for study by [Youtube Tutorial](https://www.youtube.com/watch?v=QXunBiLq2SM), to demonstrate how  to solve the [PicPay Backend Challenge](https://github.com/PicPay/picpay-desafio-backend) using Java Spring.

 The Unit tests was developed during another [Youtube Tutorial](https://youtu.be/T6ChO8LQxRE), with the aim to demonstrate how to write unit tests for Java Spring apps using JUnit, Mockito and AssertJ.